akileez/npinit/README.md

 npinit test -dr
 npinit test -drg // this creates a private module with git repo. dry run though.

-# project named test with repo and pushed to github with
+# project named kmx1 with repo and pushed to github with
 # command `hub created -d [description]`
+# license and travis.yml files are created with github option.
+npm kmx1 -g

+# project named test with repo private created
+# If the name "test" is given a public repo will not be created.
 # license and travis.yml files are created with github option.
 npinit test -g